Tupac Song ‘Dear Mama’ Lyrics For Sale, As Is The BMW He Was Killed In

 The infamous car, which is now being sold for $1.5 million, has been restored after the fatal incident but still features the holes from the bullets that penetrated the inside door panel of the BMW.

 This is not the first time the 1996 black BMW has been offered for sale since Tupac’s death in 1996.
-The car has had several owners after the tragic incident, but nonetheless it looks as if it has never been used before – except for those bullet holes.
+The car has had several owners after the tragic incident, but nonetheless, it looks as if it has never been used before – except for those bullet holes.

 BMW in Which Tupac Was Shot is For Sale https://t.co/rOFRBpRiR6 pic.twitter.com/itaDtZU8X3